Vijay-KV09/Docker/README.md

-**Deplpoying Python Mini Application Into Docker Conatiners and Managing in Docker Hub**
+**Deploying Python Mini Application Into Docker Conatiners and Managing in Docker Hub**
+---
 Steps=>

 1: Create EC2 instance on AWS